AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ## Exercise 6: Reporting with Stream Analytics and Power BI

-Duration: 30 minutes
+**Duration**: 30 minutes

-In this exercise you will setup stream analytics to process the change feed events fired from Cosmos DB into an Azure Function which then forwards to an event hub for real time Power BI analytics.
+**Synopsis**: In this exercise you will setup stream analytics to process the change feed events fired from Cosmos DB into an Azure Function which then forwards to an event hub for real time Power BI analytics.

 ### Task 1: Setup Stream Analytics